RohitMoni/python-html-email-sender/README.md

 ## Usage

 Set up the config file.
-Default section is used whenever there is no value for a key specified in your config section.
+Can either edit the `DEFAULT` section or add a section of your own.

-Run the python script with the required command line options
+Run the python script:

 ```
-python main.py <your_config_section>
+python main.py --options
 ```

+### Options

+`-c` `--config` :- Specify the config section to use.
+Note that `DEFAULT` will still be used for any keys that aren't specified

 ### Examples

-`python main.py TEST`
+`python main.py --config TEST`